woelper/oculante/testing.md

 - [x] The info panel has a black bar to the right.
 It also should be resizable now
 - [x] Modifying filter can shift image (this one is a little annoying to reproduce, move the image manually, then v to reset, then remove drag button to the right all the way, may take a few tries)
 - [x] Filter sliders seem off (if they are clicked, they don't exactly match the mouse pos, maybe this is because of the egui update and custom slider styling)
+- [x] Info panel grows indefinitely to the right on Linux
 - [ ] Update position button in compare menu doesn't work (in info panel)
 - [ ] "Modified" and "Original" buttons in edit menu don't work
 - [ ] Draw frame around image does not work when enabled in settings (#752)